 We invite high-quality professional posters that reflect the theme of “Modernizing the Future Fight: Accelerate & Adapt.”

-- Autonomy & Robotics: Looking for topics/capabilities that involve having a robot perform tasks without human intervention.
-This could include sensing, planning or implementing action in a self-governing manner.
+- Autonomy & Robotics: We are looking for topics/capabilities that involve having a robot perform tasks without human intervention. such tasks could include sensing, planning, or implementing action in a self-governing manner.

-- Advanced Protection: Looking for topics/capabilities that integrates CBRN individual and collective protection versus making it a standalone necessity.
-Intent is to enhance a Warfighter’s lethality versus hinder – get the mask off the face.
+- Advanced Protection: We are looking for topics/capabilities that integrate CBRN individual and collective protection versus making it a standalone necessity.
+The intent is to enhance a warfighter’s lethality rather than hinder it.

 - Decision Support: Decision support systems serve the management, operations, and planning levels of the DoD physical security enterprise to help make decisions, which may be rapidly changing with little advanced warning.
-The DoD is looking for a capability/tool that focuses on command and control equipment and projects related to the creation and enhancement of common operating pictures, and the establishment of common architectures and interface standards.
+The DoD is looking for a capability/tool that focuses on command and control equipment, projects related to the creation and enhancement of common operating pictures, orthe establishment of common architectures and interface standards.

 - Simulated Training Environment: Long gone are the days of classroom training and technical manuals.
-Looking for topics and ideas that provide stand alone, realistic training that don’t require removing the Warfighter from the fight.
+We are looking for topics and ideas that provide standalone, realistic training that does not require removing the warfighter from the fight.

-Deadline to submit your poster abstract is Friday, June 14.
-You will be notified in mid to late June whether or not your submission has been accepted.
+The deadline to submit your poster abstract is Friday, June 14.
+You will be notified in mid-to-late June whether your submission has been accepted.